Union warns of ā€˜devastating’ Coalition cuts to public service

 The Liberal-aligned Menzies Research Centre wants the Coalition to go harder on public sector job cuts.
 The allegation, as its front cover shows, is that public servants make people’s lives harder.

-Dutton said on April 7 he will cut the public sector 3.5 times more than former Liberal Prime Minister Tony Abbott did back in 2013.
+Dutton said if he wins on May 3 he will cut the public sector 3.5 times more than former Liberal Prime Minister Tony Abbott did in 2013.

-ā€œA freeze on filling public service roles for five years is likely to exceed the 41,000 already on the chopping block,ā€ theĀ on April 7.
-It added that this was a ā€œrecklessā€ decision which would hollow out essential services and leave millions worse off.
+ā€œA freeze on filling public service roles for five years is likely to exceed the 41,000 already on the chopping block,ā€ theĀ Ā on April 7.
+It described this as a ā€œrecklessā€ decision that would "hollow out essential services" and leave millions worse off.

-The CPSU said that, based on agency attrition rates,Ā Services Australia would lose 12,500 jobs (42% of staff over 5 years); the Department of Veterans Affairs would lose almost 1000 jobs (27% of staff over 5 years); the National Disability Insurance Authority (NDIA) would lose 2070 jobs (21% over 5 years).
+Based on agency attrition rates,Ā the CPSU said: Services Australia would lose 12,500 jobs (42% of staff over 5 years); the Department of Veterans Affairs would lose almost 1000 jobs (27% of staff over 5 years); and the National Disability Insurance Authority would lose 2070 jobs (21% over 5 years).

-The AustralianĀ Public ServiceĀ Commission (APSC) figures show 11,782 staff left the federal public service last year: 6665 (57%) came from the home affairs and defence departments, the Australian Taxation Office and ServicesĀ Australia.
+AustralianĀ Public ServiceĀ Commission figures show 11,782 staff left the service last year: 6665 (57%) came from the home affairs and defence departments, the Australian Taxation Office and ServicesĀ Australia.

-Donnelly said cutting public services by attrition and implementing a hiring freeze ā€œcould lead to public sector cuts that are significantly higher than 41,000ā€.
+She said it ā€œcould lead to public sector cuts that are significantly higher than 41,000ā€.

-Price is a Trump supporter, telling a media conference with Dutton recently that the Coalition wants to ā€œmake Australia great againā€.
+Price is known to support US President Donald Trump, telling a media conference that the Coalition wants to ā€œmake Australia great againā€.

-Meanwhile, a new report by the Liberal-aligned think tank, the Menzies Research Centre, is urging the on public sector cuts, including auditing the more than 200,000 federal workforce ā€œto determine the efficient level of resourcing required to deliverĀ servicesĀ and programs of similar scale and complexityā€.
+Meanwhile, a new report by the Menzies Research Centre, a Liberal-aligned think tank, is urging theĀ Ā on public sector cuts.
+It wants a Coalition government to audit the 200,000+ federal workforce ā€œto determine the efficient level of resourcing required to deliverĀ servicesĀ and programs of similar scale and complexityā€.

-It calls for a minimum six-month hiring freeze, with limited exemptions for graduate programs and special cases, but with the Department of Defence to be made immune.
-Natural attrition in the workforce would continue, it said, with some 5500 people expected to exit theĀ public serviceĀ in that period.
+It calls for a minimum six-month hiring freeze, with limited exemptions and the Department of Defence to be made immune.
+Natural attrition in the workforce would continue, it said, with about 5500 expected to exit theĀ public serviceĀ in that period.

 Make a One-off Donation or choose from one of our Monthly Donation options.